jonschull/SidebarDashboard/considerations.md

 - Bookmarkable and shareable URLs

 ### Server Improvements
-1. **Direct File Serving**
+1. **Direct Dashboard Selection**
+   - Use URLs to select dashboard instead of symlinks
+   - Keep existing symlinks for shared resources (/css and /js)
-   - Serve directly from `dashboard_content/<dashboard_name>/`
+   - Serve dashboard content directly from `dashboard_content/<dashboard_name>/`
-   - Remove symlink complexity
    - No restarts needed when switching dashboards

 2. **Shared Resources**
-   - `/css/` and `/js/` served from `dashboard_inclusions/`
+   - Keep existing symlink strategy for `/css/` and `/js/`
-   - Works from any dashboard URL path
-   - Maintains existing relative paths
+   - Each dashboard maintains symlinks to shared resources
+   - No changes needed to dashboard internal structure

-3. **Root and Error Handling**
+3. **Root URL Handling**
-   - Root URL (`/`) shows dashboard directory
+   - Root URL (`/`) shows clickable dashboard list
-   - Invalid paths show same directory view
-   - Simple HTML links to available dashboards
+   - Clicking a dashboard link changes the URL and loads that dashboard
-   - Clean fallback for deleted dashboards
+   - Same page serves as fallback for invalid URLs
+   - Reuse directory listing code for both root and error cases

 ### Dashboard Navigation
 1. **Two Ways to Switch**
-   - Click directory links
+   - Click dashboard links in root directory
    - Use dropdown in dashboard view
-   - Both update URL for consistency
+   - Both simply change the URL path

 2. **Dashboard Discovery**
    - Server scans `dashboard_content/` directory